nickovs/lambDoH/README.md

   - Rest API URL: https://xyz123abcd.execute-api.us-east-1.amazonaws.com/api/
 ```

-The `Rest API URL` value can now be used directly as the DoH service address.
+The `Rest API URL` value that you get can now be used directly as the DoH service address.

 ### Configuration